openvinotoolkit/datumaro/site/content/en/docs/formats/sly_pointcloud.md

     └── meta.json
 ```

-There are two ways to import Supervisely Point Cloud dataset:
+There are two ways to import a Supervisely Point Cloud dataset:

 ```bash
 datum create